Mixolyde/mmolb-playoff-status/README.md

 Eventually will be published at https://mixolyde.net/mmolb-playoff-status/

 ## TODO
+* Add unit tests
-* Find a github action for testing code
+* Create a github action for testing code
 * Peanut call with /url/ after domain
 * Replace tiebreakers
 * Get all the the previous functionality working again